jfjlaros/arduino-simple-rpc/docs/library.rst

 =======

 The API library provides several interfaces, discussed below.
-All interfaces share the methods described in Section `Generic Methods`.
+All interfaces share the methods described in Section `Generic methods`_.

 Serial interface